fguerri/AzureVNetIntegrationPatterns/README.md

 ![Figure 14 - NOT DISPLAYED](/Figures/figure14.png)
 *Figure 14.
 Name resolution for internet clients for the example storage account “usera.blob.core.windows.net”.
 The additional level of indirection (name “usera.blob.core.windows.net” mapped to “usera.privatelink.blob.core.windows.net”) is transparent to the client.*

 VNet owners can map names in the “privatelink” zone to the IP addresses of the corresponding private endpoints in their VNets by means of a custom “privatelink” child zone.
-The custom zone can be deployed as an [Azure DNS private zone](https://docs.microsoft.com/en-us/azure/dns/private-dns-overview) linked to the VNet, or by means of custom DNS servers[^6].
+The custom zone can be deployed as an [Azure DNS private zone](https://docs.microsoft.com/en-us/azure/dns/private-dns-overview) linked to the VNet, or by means of custom DNS servers.
 Name resolution for clients within VNets with private endpoints works as shown in Figure 15 below.

+> When using custom authoritative DNS servers, they **must** be configured to forward queries for names outside the privatelink zones to the Azure-provided DNS service (168.63.129.16) or to other servers that can resolve names against the public DNS service.
+This is needed in order for the custom DNS servers to discover whether private endpoints have been defined for a service instance (if yes, the instance FQDN is mapped to a “privatelink” name via a CNAME record; if not, the instance FQDN is mapped via a CNAME record to the canonical name of the service’s public IP address).

 ![Figure 15 - NOT DISPLAYED](/Figures/figure15.png)